ZHoiton/company_dashboard/README.md

 	or

 		php composer.phar install

-3. Install dependencies with yarn or npm:

-		yarn
-		npm i

 4. Create a .env file inside your project root and fill the database information. (windows wont let you do it, so you have to open your console cd your project root directory)